First published: unpublished, conducted May 2007

 Yog was also, as has been well documented since his untimely demise, generous to a fault, and an extremely loyal friend.
 It’s that friend of 13 years that I shall miss the most.
 We were alike in many ways, sometimes scarily so: the Cancerian home birds (his birthday was the day before mine), the Greek-English blood, the often self-absorbed pathological quest to refuse to put on any kind of act so we can be ourselves as much as is humanely possible.
 We also had a shared love of many of the same musical artists, particularly Bowie.
 In fact the Dame’s name came up in conversation within minutes of our first chat back in 2004.

 David Robert Jones and Georgios Kyriacos Panayiotou had a respectful working relationship.
 They weren’t friends, but according to George at the time, he and the Thin White Duke got on “very well, the times I’ve met him,” usually at huge televised charity gigs at Wembley with the world watching.
-One such event was the Concert For Aids Awareness in April 1992, organised by the remaining members of Queen as a tribute to their fallen frontman, the irreplaceable Freddie Mercury.
+One such event was the Concert For Aids Awareness on 20 April 1992 – twenty-five years ago today – organised by the remaining members of Queen as a tribute to their fallen frontman, the irreplaceable Freddie Mercury.
 I was lucky enough to be in the audience, as was Anselmo Feleppa, who’d been in a relationship with George since the previous year, and was sadly battling the disease himself at the time.
-This chat took place in Yog’s Highgate home in 2007, as he was preparing to play Wembley Stadium again, this time being the first artist to play the rebuilt structure.
+This chat took place in Yog’s Highgate home in 2007, as he was preparing to take the 25 Live tour to Wembley Stadium again, this time being the first artist to play the rebuilt structure.

 SP: Was Anselmo still alive when you did the Freddie Mercury tribute?